How To Become A Guru At GuruShots, The Photography Game

 First blog post in a series about GuruShots

 I’ve been playing at Gurushots for more than a year now.
-Over time I’ve learn how to master the game and take advantage of it.
+Over time I’ve learned how to master the game and take advantage of it.
 First, let me explain what this game is all about.

 So you decided to be part of a challenge called “Abandoned”.
 You look into your profile for pictures that match the theme.
 If you don’t have enough of them, you can upload additional pictures at the time of entering a challenge.
 You can upload them from your computer or your mobile device.
 This is where you have to be selective.
-Why ?
+Why?
 If you submit pictures out of theme, others may flag them as off challenge and you will be asked to change it.
 Also, don’t try to submit adult photos out for fun, they will also be flagged and removed.
 Once you submit your photos, this is when other photographers (participating in the challenge or not) will get to see them and vote for them.
 In theory.
 In fact, for others to see your submitted photos, they need exposure.
-And for this, you have to increase it by participating yourself by voting for others pictures.
+And for this, you have to increase it by participating yourself by voting for others’ pictures.
 The more you vote, the more your photos get exposure and the more you increase the chances of getting votes.
-Exposure is not a guarantee of getting lots of votes, the photos needs to be right on the theme and… have some merit too!
+Exposure is not a guarantee of getting lots of votes, the photos need to be right on the theme and… have some merit too!

 (picture of a final challenge status)